The tug of the moon, the rising tide. The imperceptible journey of the sun. Time doesn’t slow down on Wakaya, you do.

 When your country is observing daylight saving, add one hour to the above listed times.

-To shelter you from the noise and chatter of the outside world, the Garden and Ocean View Bures are not equipped with telephones or televisions.
+To shelter you from the noise and chatter of the outside world, the Ocean View Bures are not equipped with telephones or televisions.
 There is, however, an intercom to order room service or spa treatments, to schedule activities, or in case of emergencies.
 Each bure is equipped with wireless Internet access and an iPod connection for your convenience.
 Governor’s Bure feature a TV/DVD player.
 Ambassador’s Bure and Vale’O feature a TV/DVD and satellite TV.

 Communication services are available at the Reception Bure, including a private telephone room, fax and high-speed Internet access.
 GSM-enabled cell phones also operate on Wakaya.
 (Please note that “international roaming” capability must be arranged through your local service provider prior to departing your country of origin.)